Apply for the 2019 We Can Grant

-This year marks a turning point for Outdoor Research—and we’re excited to announce it to you!
-We’ve been working behind the scenes for years, supporting organizations and programs that fight from the top down for public lands and access.
-But it’s time to take a step further and put more money where our mouth is in a different way.
-We’re launching an exciting new grant program—the We Can Grant—that will also help make change from the bottom up.
+We at Outdoor Research have been working behind the scenes for years, supporting organizations and programs that fight from the top down for public lands and access.
+But one of our favorite ways to go a step further is our exciting grant program—the We Can Grant—that also helps make change from the bottom up.

 “With our grant, we’re hoping to help organizations bring about change in their community on a much shorter timeline,” says Christian Folk, Director of Marketing.
 “It’s a bottom-up, versus a top-down, approach.
 And to be clear, many organizations are working both sides of the problem, but for Outdoor Research, the bottom-up approach seemed a good fit for this grant.”